IllinoisWCS/web-challenges/README.md

 - A web browser (Chrome, Firefox, etc.)
 - A text editor, preferably with syntax highlighting (Notepad++, Sublime Text, Atom)

-If you would like to check out the completed sample, our repository is called web-complete.
+These files include the example solutions but allow for you to figure out the solutions for the challenges.

 Our slides are at illinoiswcs.org/tutorials/web-intro.